 - Citi® / AAdvantage® Platinum Select® World Elite Mastercard®

 Should I Close My Account?

-However, as long as it has been more than 24 months since you opened the AA Elite MasterCard, you should be eligible for a Citi American Airlines co-brand card right now.
-In other words, before you close a card, think hard about whether you want to open a different American card—like the Citi® / AAdvantage® Executive World Elite™ Mastercard®—before you reset the 24-month clock.
-Barclays doesn't have a similar rule, so if you decide it isn't worth keeping your Aviator Red or Silver card, there shouldn't be an adverse effect on your eligibility for other cards unless the rules change.
+However, as long as it has been more than 48 months since you received a bonus on the AA Platinum Select, you should qualify for a new bonus on this co-brand card right now.
+Barclays doesn't have a similar rule, so if you decide it isn't worth keeping your Aviator Red or Aviator Silver, there shouldn't be an adverse effect on your eligibility for other cards unless the rules change.

 You can learn more by checking out our complete guide to credit card application rules.

 The move is disappointing and represents a big hit to the value of holding any of the affected cards.
 Each of these cards will still offer a free checked bag for you and up to four companions traveling with you on the same U.S. domestic itinerary.
 The cards also offer priority boarding with group five, which is the first group to board after AAdvantage elites and those who purchased Priority boarding.
 For some, these perks may be enough to hang on to the card.
 But for many, the 10% rebate was likely the last thing standing in the way of closing their accounts.

 If your annual fee isn’t coming up for a while, it's certainly worth waiting to see if an exodus of cardmembers triggers some sort of new benefit from Citi and Barclays, but we won’t be holding our breath.

 Source: Frequent Miler